 3. Light the Room on Fire

-When it comes to creating a relaxed, elegance, or romantic mood in a room nothing does it better than a lit fireplace.
+When it comes to creating a relaxed, elegant, or romantic mood in a room nothing does it better than a lit fireplace.

 The more lit candles that you have the more dramatic the effect.
 Scented candles can further enhance the effects.
 Other than in the kitchen, I would suggest that you avoid using candles that smell like food.
 The only exception is tropical fruit scents as they can bring back memories of vacationing on an island paradise.

 Don’t leave out your bathroom.
-Not only will candles transform the appearance of your bathroom when the lights are off, scented candles can eliminate unpleasant odors.
+Not only will candles transform the appearance of your bathroom when the lights are off, but scented candles can also eliminate unpleasant odors.

 To achieve the greatest benefit from the use of candles, be sure to turn off or turn down your lights.
 Also, the more candles you place throughout your home the better.
 This is especially true if you are trying to create a romantic atmosphere.